DelroyGayle/KoolAIChess/README.md

 By the way, the above chessboard Checkmate configuration, is known in the Chess world, as<br>
 **Fool's Mate - Checkmate in two moves!
 1. f2f3 e7e5 2. g2g4 Qd8h4# 0-1**

-The Computer algorithm as designed by *Dean Menezes is clever enough* to make these moves and to checkmate the opponent.
+The Computer algorithm as designed by *Dean Menezes is clever enough* to make these moves and to Checkmate the opponent.

 ### Resignation
 Here is an example of Resignation: